JipengSun/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Holding the belief that the human beings and machines are co-envolving into a more advanced life form, Jipeng Sun's lab is conducting bold research on both sides: enhancing human beings with machines and enchancing machines with human intelligence.
+Holding the belief that the human beings and machines are co-envolving into a more advanced life form, Jipeng Sun founded Sharing Idea, an academic organization conducting bold research on both sides: enhancing human beings with machines, and enchancing machines with human intelligence.

+To enhance human beings with machines, Jipeng Sun focuses on two areas: revolutionary human-machine interaction technologies and online education.
+Technologies like brain-machine interface, augenmented reality, and e-learning system will be the next-generation computing tools to liberate human's hands, enrich human's eyes, and strengthen human's brain.

+Human intelligence is also inspiring for machines at this time.
+Besides the popular AI research directions such as NLP and CV, Jipeng Sun spends his time more on brain-inspired intelligence research.
+His research includes spiking neuron network, cognitive robotics, and machine reasoning.
+These research will enable machines with embodied experience, a truely crucial point for machines to obtain artificial general intelligence.